kbase/kbase-ui/master/notes/notes.md

 ---
-title: KBase UI
+title: KBase UI Notes
+parent: master
-nav_order: 3
+nav_order: 10
 ---

 ### An aside: How plugins are built into kbase-ui